 - Priorities for the Department on Aging

-- Maximizing public-private partnerships, as institutional care is the last resort.
+- Maximizing public-private partnership, as institutional care is the last resort

 - Best Ways to Advocate